osuarezmunist/msan622/project-sketch/README.md

 Planned Tools
 ------------------------------
-I will be sticking to the basics, R, ggplot2 and shiny, as my focus will be in providing simple visualizations of complex analysis with interactivity
+I will be sticking to the basics, R, ggplot2 and shiny, as my focus will be in providing simple visualizations of complex analysis with interactivity.

 Planned Techniques
 ------------------------------